-A stormwater attenuation system serving the modular unit will be developed, to the south-west of the proposed pavilion location.
+A stormwater attenuation system serving the modular unit will be developed, east of the proposed pavilion location.
 Surface water run-off at the site will be suitably attenuated in accordance with Sustainable Drainage System (SuDS) principles.
 Greenfield run-off rates will be maintained at the site.